vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_mushroom.md

 ## Intro

 The mushroom card has a whole set of different card types.
 In my examples here I only use two of them.
-If you want to know more about them all check this page https://github.com/piitaya/lovelace-mushroom#cards
+If you want to know more about them all, check this page https://github.com/piitaya/lovelace-mushroom#cards

 <img src="images_mushroom/mushroom_card_types.png" alt="mushroom card types" width="150px" />